 In sexual health and harm reduction, grief is woven into our daily work.
 We experience it, we witness it, and we walk alongside our communities as they navigate it.
 We strive to offer compassion and care to others—but how often do we pause to offer the same to ourselves?

-This virtual series explores how grief shows up in our lives and workplaces.
-We’ll look at how we can respond to it, and how to find hope in the process.
+This virtual series explored how grief shows up in our lives and workplaces.
 Whether your role is direct support, education, management, advocacy, or caregiving, understanding grief is part of the landscape of what we do.

-Across three sessions, we will learn about grief from complementary angles: the personal and systemic forces that shape it, the consequences of untended grief, and creative, embodied practices that help us live and move through it.
+Across three sessions, we talked about grief from complementary angles: the personal and systemic forces that shape it, the consequences of untended grief, and creative, embodied practices that help us live and move through it.

 • frontline workers and helping professionals